JohnBetaCode/JohnBetaCode/Management_Notes.md

     Every time you get a conflict, take it as an opportunity to learn.

-    Once the conflict is partially solved, run follow-ups in your 1:1s sessions to get the main takeaways from both parties, and don't forget to take action to prevent this issue from happening again.
+    Once the conflict is partially solved, run follow-ups in your 1:1s sessions to get the main takeaways from both parties and don't forget to take action to prevent this issue from happening again.

+Here are 7 recommendations to manage conflicts in an organization:

+* ✋  Do not immediately launch yourself into a reactive solution, especially when feelings are on the surface and you are going to act from your emotional side instead of your rational side.
+Give yourself a few minutes or even a few hours.
+* 📚  Every time you observe a conflict, take it as an opportunity to learn.
+The reactions of those affected, what they say, what they express with their faces and their bodies, the agreement that is reached...
+You cannot imagine how much benefit you can get from these situations!
+* 💬  Managing people is not like chopping code.
+It is not A → B, each person is different and has different needs.
+It requires communication, active listening and especially putting yourself in the shoes of each member of your team.
+You also have to get them to put on yours.
+This is how you will obtain solutions that take into account their interests and reach an agreement quickly and effectively.
+* ⌛ Focus on the here and now to resolve the conflict.
+If you hold grudges based on past experiences, your ability to see the reality of the current situation will be influenced by great subjectivity.
+* 🏁 When it comes to resolving a conflict, you need to assess whether it affects the team's goal: if it doesn't, walk away and let it go!
+But if it does, it's your responsibility to step in and fix it.
+* 🔁 Keep in mind that relationships are not quantitative, they are qualitative: we cannot expect others to give us in the same proportion that we give.
+As long as there is a certain balance, there is no conflict.
+* 🤼 Establish alliances with your team members!
+Make a list of things everyone agrees on or can live with, and come up with guidelines.
+During a conflict, these are the rules that all of you must follow.

+You already know we all face conflicts in our workplace, the important thing is not to avoid them, but to manage them, overcome them and improve together 💪!

 <br />